-Treasures of Connecticut Libraries is a collection of items from libraries across Connecticut that has been digitized.
-The collection includes historical photographs, maps, postcards and more.
+The collection includes historical photographs, maps, postcards and more from digitized collections of libraries throughout Connecticut.
 Documents from the Bethel Library’s collection include the Town of Bethel’s Sesquicentennial Commemorative booklet.
-Up to 100 items from the Library’s collection will be posted over time and will include excerpts from the Historic Architectural Survey of the Village of Bethel produced in 1986 by the Bethel Historical Society and CT Historical Commission; Maria Parloa’s book Camp Cookery, plus excerpts from her longer books; photographs and articles on Parloa and the Seelye family; and the library history book written by the director.
+Up to 100 items from the Library’s collection will be posted over time and will include excerpts from the Historic Architectural Survey of the Village of Bethel produced in 1986 by the Bethel Historical Society and CT Historical Commission; Maria Parloa’s book Camp Cookery, plus excerpts from her longer books; photographs and articles on Parloa and the Seelye family; and the library history book written by former Library director Lynn Rosato.
 Other items to be submitted include centennial documents, postcards, photographs and other materials from the local history collection.

 CT.GOV State of Connecticut website.

 CTHousingSearch Affordable rental housing

 A project of the Connecticut Humanities Council, is your home for stories about the people, traditions, innovations, and events that make up the rich history of the Nutmeg State with new content and connections each and every week.

 Connecticut Network Cable news coverage of Connecticut government.

 Connecticut Siting Council Television and Electrical Transmission Project.